ConnerIsOdd/Nuspacker-Simple/README.md

-Nuspacker Can be Hard To Use For Those Who Are Not Experience With CMD Commands This Program Creates A Step-By-Step Tutorial On What Commands To Use.
+Nuspacker Can be Hard To Use For Those Who Are Not Experience With CMD Commands

+This Program Creates A Step-By-Step Tutorial On What Commands To Use.

-Writes Tutorial To A Seperate .txt File
+It Writes Tutorial To A Seperate .txt File